+Part 1: Grid World

+Grid World MDP

+We implemented Value iteration, as described in the lecture slides.
 For each state s, the Utility would be updated as shown Utility(s) = Reward(s) + (Gamma * E(s)).
 E(s) was a function that figures out the optimal move from a given state s and returns the utility of that move.
 The optimal move is determined by taking (.8*the intended move + .1*right + .1*left) for each possible move from the given state.
 Right and left in the above equation indicate the two moves perpendicular to the intended move.
 Then, the move with the highest number is deemed the optimal move.
 It is an expected utility function.
 Gamma was our discount factor, which was .99.
 Overall, we did fifty iterations of updating the utility of each state.

 Non-Terminal Reward Squares